rellermeyer/course_os/README.md

 # Building

 ## Toolchain

+To build and run the project, you will need a cross compiler.
+Since the kernel is made to run on ARM, the compiler has to output ARM instructions.

-To build the c toolchain for arm, and qemu version 4.20, run
+To build the c toolchain for ARM, and `qemu-system-arm` version 4.20, run
 ```
 make requirements
 ```
 from the root project directory.
-We build qemu from source as this gives us better support for attaching debuggers.
+We build `qemu-system-arm` from source as this gives us better support for attaching debuggers.
 Any up to date version of `qemu-system-arm` should work and if you already have this installed through your package manager, just running
 ```